grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
 		* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate,
 			* don't just montage over them, it makes it feel like things are moving too fast.
-	* [ ] make sure the _fear_ is in there, particularly in the build up to big inflection points
 	* [ ] try putting in more cursing.
 Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
 		* I think TV has programmed you to think you can't use cursing so much.
 But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
 		* And a lot more cursing might actually be a simple way to make it grittier.
 		* Also they're a bunch of fuckin sailors!
 		* ** Maybe the only time they don't curse is when someone is _truly_ angry?
 (Or is it better to go like Steve on Deadwood at his angriest?)
-			* Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."
+			* **Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."**
-			* ** I think this is a good revision to make. do it!
+			* I think this is a good revision to make. do it!
+		* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
+			* Chips: curses all the time
+			* Shakes: a lot
+			* Percy: When she's pissed
+			* Hemi: never
 	* [ ] Consider pulling back or deleting the metaphors
 	* [ ] Keep in mind that in this world, like the opening set piece, nature is deliberately cruel and evil, tormenting
 		* So at some point, it should be _pulling_ them to the depths
 		* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate
 		* The only way they survive in nature's cruelty is through their grimey, rational machine, the submarine. the submarine which always makes sense, if you can just figure it out
+* [X] Does Shakes smoke tons of pot?
+Is there a brick of weed on the Gnat?
+	* Or cocaine?
+	* coca leaves?
+(He did come from a coffee farm)
+	* also coca leaves give the suggestion of global commerce exchange
-* [ ] consider using 'nautical' to mean awesome
+* [X] consider using 'nautical' to mean awesome
 	* (dark-awesome, like original meaning maybe)
 	* might be too on-the-nose
-* [ ] consider using 'nominal' to mean anything you want it to.
-	* might be too on-the-nose
-* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
-* [ ] Need to include a description of Percy somewhere early in the book
-	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
-	* [ ] Subtly reinforce Percy's beauty in more places:
-		* Right now I think she reads more like the elder captain she will be in later stories
-		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
-		* The older version of her (see character notes) was really for being a role model for Shakes.
-That isn't in this first book.
-Maybe later.
-* [ ] during the storm add something about the malevolent forces of nature trying to do them down (if it's not there already)
-* [ ] add the term 'scudding clouds' to description during storm
 * [X] maybe say somewhere that they should think about installing a snorkel?
 	* (So sub nerds who read the book understand that they don't have one)
 * [X] do you gap a diesel engine spark plug?